-The codes considered are multipoint codes by necessity, as we will see in Section \ref{prelim}; this section also provides the background on Weierstrass semigroups which will be used to address the problem.
-Our primary tool is the explicit construction of non-special divisors of small degree, as detailed in Section \ref{explicit_divisors_section}.
-This builds on the work of Ballet and Le Brigand \cite{BB} where the existence of non-special divisors of degree $g-1$ (resp., of degree $g$) is proven for curves of genus $g \geq 2$ over a field of size $q \geq 2$ (resp., $q \geq 3$) and they note that explicit constructions of such divisors is a challenging task.
+Section~\ref{prelim} shows that we must consider multipoint codes to achieve our goals; this section also provides the background on Weierstrass semigroups, which will be used to address the problem.
+Our primary tool is the explicit construction of non-special divisors of small degrees, as detailed in Section \ref{explicit_divisors_section}.
+We build on the work of Ballet and Le Brigand~\cite{BB}, where the authors show the existence of non-special divisors of degree $g-1$ (resp., of degree $g$) for function fields of genus $g \geq 2$ over a field of size $q \geq 2$ (resp., $q \geq 3$).
 Here, we provide explicit constructions for such divisors on the Kummer extensions given in Eq.~(\ref{Kummer_eq}).
-In Section \ref{codes_euclidean_section}, we use these divisors to construct LCD codes.
-Section \ref{conclusion} contains a conclusion.
+In Section \ref{codes_euclidean_section}, we use these non-special divisors to construct a family of codes for which the hull is known explicitly, including, but not at all limited to, some algebraic geometry codes from rational places, which are LCD.
+Section~\ref{conclusion} presents a conclusion.